infracost/docs/docs/infracost_cloud/guardrails.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Guardrails can help you control costs by monitoring pull requests (PRs) and triggering actions when your defined thresholds are exceeded.
+Guardrails help you control costs by monitoring pull requests (PRs) and triggering actions when your defined thresholds are exceeded.
 Once you define a cost or percentage-based threshold for the relevant repositories, projects, and branches, you can set up email, Slack, or Microsoft Teams notifications.
 You can also customize the PR comment (e.g. "This change exceeds the budget, please discuss with your team lead") or even block the PR until it has been reviewed.

 <img src={useBaseUrl("img/infracost-cloud/guardrails/cost-saving.png")} alt="Cost savings from guardrails" />